 All the world’s major sports are covered as you would expect, but an increasing number of betting sites are also covering some extremely niche sports that are really only played in a few countries at the most.
 Others were “niche” a few years ago but are growing quickly.
 In any case, here’s a look at the 5 strangest sports that you can actually bet on online for real money.

-Note: Don’t be offended if your favourite sport gets caught up in the net.
+Note: Don’t be offended if your favorite sport gets caught up in the net.
 I don’t say “weird” as an insult.
 These are just sports that people in other parts of the world are likely to have never heard of before.
 Let’s just have a little fun today.

 5. GAA Hurling

-The traditional Irish sport of hurling looks like a rough and tumble combination of lacrosse, rugby and football.
+The traditional Irish sport of hurling looks like a rough and tumble combination of lacrosse, rugby, and football.
 Legend has it this game has been played for some 3000 years in the land we now call Ireland.
 Players are given a wooden stick that they use to hit the sliotar (it looks like a baseball) across the field and into the opponent’s goal (3 points) or above the goal (1 point).

 It is a fast-paced game that people say makes for great spectating.
 A well-hit sliotar can exceed 150 km/h and the players are allowed to shoulder check each other.
-People around the world participate in the sport, but is by far the most popular and well-known in Ireland.
+People around the world participate in the sport but is by far the most popular and well-known in Ireland.
 Major Irish matches can attract upwards of 85,000 spectators.

 Hurling in Action